PrimalRex/PrimalRex/README.md

 ## 🧪 Projects

 Check out some of my features work, covering all of what I just mentioned above.
-Feel free to inspect their README.s
+Feel free to inspect their README's!

 | Project | Description | Tech Stack |
 |--------|-------------|------------|